This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 History of Hoppin’ John

-Hoppin’ John is a traditional New Year’s dish from the American South that is made with bacon, salt pork or hog jowl, black-eyed peas, greens like collards or kale, and sometimes rice.
-The peas, since they swell when cooked, symbolize prosperity; the greens symbolize money; the pork, because pigs root forward when foraging, represent positive motion.
+Hoppin’ John is a traditional New Year’s dish from the American South that is made with bacon, salt pork or jowl, black-eyed peas, greens like collards or kale, and is often served over rice.
+It is said that the peas represent coins, the greens symbolize cash, and the pork represents prosperity.
+What better way to bless the new year?

 Some say the dish is named for an old, hobbled man called Hoppin’ John who became known for selling peas and rice on the streets of Charleston, South Carolina, but most food historians think the name comes from a French term for dried peas, “pois pigeons,” which is pronounced PWAH pee-JON.
-It’s also uncertain why the dish became associated with New Year’s and good luck.
+It’s also uncertain exactly how the dish became associated with New Year’s.

 Some people believe you should cook your New Year’s Hoppin’ John recipe with a new dime or penny, or add it to the pot before serving.
 The person who finds the coin in their portion is said to be extra lucky that year.